-A recent CBC report on garbage collection in the city found “A surprisingly high cost” and “insufficiencies that the city should address in its upcoming negotiations with Sanitation Workers”
+A recent CBC report on garbage collection in the city found “A surprisingly high cost” and “inefficiencies that the city should address in its upcoming negotiations with Sanitation Workers”

 Read the Chief article on June 6, 2014 by Mark Toor